grover47/terraform-beginner-bootcamp-2023/README.md

 #### `terraform init`

-The start of a new terraform project we will run `terraform init` to download the binaries for the terraform providers that we'll use in this project.
+At the start of a new terraform project we will run `terraform init` to download the binaries for the terraform providers that we'll use in this project.

 #### `terraform plan`